raycast/extensions/extensions/git-commands/README.md

-# Git commands
+# Git Commands

-Search commands and alias and read descriptions
+Quickly use and learn Git commands and Oh My Zsh alias.